roboflow/inference/inference/enterprise/parallel/README.md

 This is a drop in replacement for the old server, so you can send requests using the [same API calls](https://inference.roboflow.com/quickstart/http_inference/#step-2-run-inference) you were using previously

-> ⚠️ We require a Roboflow Enterprise License to use this in production.
-See LICENSE.txt for details

 ## Performance
 We measure and report performance across a variety of different task types, by selecting random models found on Roboflow Universe.